wberdnik/wberdnik/README.md

 - 👀 I’m interested in Linux and DevOps, Artificial intelligence, Highly loaded and cloud-based systems
 - 📫 How to reach me: <wberdnik@gmail.com>

-#I must admit that this repository does not contain commercially valuable code.
+- !!!
+I must admit that this repository does not contain commercially valuable code.
 These are just small fragments from real projects.
 We are using Bitbucket repository at real projects.